strapdata/elassandra-operator/docs/source/operations.rst

 Check the datacenter status
 ___________________________

-You can check the Elassandra datacenter status as follow:
+You can check the Elassandra datacenter status as follow (**edc** is the short name for elassandradatacenters):

 .. code::

-    kubectl get elassandradatacenters elassandra-cl1-dc1 -o yaml
+    kubectl get edc elassandra-cl1-dc1 -o yaml

 Scale Up/Down a datacenter
 __________________________